Are you someone that can’t bear the thought of walking away from a task until it’s perfect?

 I am an experienced Clinical Counsellor and Psychotherapist working in private hospital settings and private practice with a special interest in eating disorders, addicti...More

-Overcome your compulsive (ocd) and book a FREE online therapy session with one of our top rated therapists
+Overcome your compulsive (ocd) and book a free online consultation with one of our top rated therapists